 Status: Completed 2013

-Project Team: in collaboration with Thinus Venter, NLA, Bagale, GREENinc, Momo JV
+Project Team: collaboration with Thinus Venter, NLA, Bagale, GREENinc, Momo JV

 ILASA Award of Excellence (2013)